 What should businesses do next?

-For construction, clean energy, multifamily and commercial real estate, and other businesses eager to take advantage of this funding, patience appears to be the watchword for now.
+For construction, clean energy, multifamily, commercial real estate, and other businesses eager to take advantage of this funding, patience appears to be the watchword for now.
 Unlike a stimulus bill, the IIJA legislation is intended to be a long-term approach to sorely needed repairs to America’s infrastructure, not a quick fix.
-We expect that the plan’s rollout and flow of funding under Landrieu’s guidance will take months to initiate.
+For its part, the IRA is intended to have a similar effect in the energy production and use sectors.
+We continue to expect that the IIJA’s planned rollout and flow of funding under Landrieu’s guidance will take months to initiate and, once necessary federal guidance on the IRA has been issued, continued investment over the next decade in the energy sector should boom.

 - Learning how to structure a “winning” bid when proposing on government work